Kulgar/lgm_redmine/README.md

 * Create a view
 * Explain rescue_from
-* Generate a model, explain what it does (with a published thing)
+* Generate a model, explain what it does (with a published thing) `rails g model Project title:string archive:boolean description:text` `rake db:create`
+`rake db:migrate`

 * Explain validations, show example in console: `rails console` or just `rails c`
 * Explain callbacks, show an example
 * Explain scopes, show an example
 * Explain migrations, generate a new migration to edit previously created table

 * Let them generate another model with a validation and a scope

-* Let them create the tasks controller
+* Let them create the tasks logic

 * Explain how the layout works, show content_for? / content_for & yield(...)
 * Explain routes.rb, show rails routes / rails routes -g, add a resources, show difference with only, except.
 Add some member/collection routes.
 Explain admin namespace

 * Create the index / new / show / edit / update / form logic